next-hat/documentation/docs/guides/nanocl/advanced-usage/virtual-machine.md

 ## Statefile

-You can define virtual machine using `Statefile`.
-There is an example:
+You can define a virtual machine using a ``Statefile``.
+Here is an example:

 ```yml
 Kind: VirtualMachine